LukeShead/Project-03/README.md

 ```
 ### IDE's and implementation.

-When I was implementing the code, the main IDE I used was repl.it, I have used this before and it remains to be a very useful IDE, the fast testing and debugging options that it gives greatly improve the time that the project was completed in, because of this I will continue to use Repl.it as my usual IDE unless specified.
+When I was implementing the code, the main IDE I used was repl.it, I have used this before and it remains to be a very useful IDE, the fast testing and debugging options that it gives greatly improve the time that the project was completed in, because of this I will continue to use Repl.it as my usual IDE unless specified by a project brief.
+The repl.it IDE allows me to constantly test my program as I am building it, this allows me to look at any bugs that are within my code and debug it at each step instead of having a few to fix at the end of the program.

+### Debugging.

+As repl.it has many features that help with debugging for example having syntax colouring on the code to also having its own in built debugger.
+By using the debugger, I was anle to look at specific parts of the code in order to figure out what was wrong with the code.
+With debugging, the repl.it will show the line of code that it does not understand, I then used that to look back on the variables and processes within the program.